 Watch a video

-This integration is configured on the automation level.
-You can use either of the automation actions below, or both, to send push notifications:
+To send push notifications, you can configure the integration through one of two automation actions: You can use either of the automation actions, or both, to send push notifications:

 - “OneSignal - Assign a tag” action - this action lets you send mobile in-app push notifications